Tuesday, March 1, 2022

 I wanted him to say, “No, I never gamble,” but at the same time I was impressed because he admitted that he did.

-Scott also tended to disagree with my opinions, and he told me so.
+This boyfriend of mine also tended to disagree with my opinions, and he told me so.
 When we watched The Sound of Music, I remarked that I did not like the song “I Must Have Done Something Good.”
 Scott told me he liked the song and said many people feel the way Maria does when she sings it.

-Why was I unhappy with Scott’s forthrightness?
+Why was I unhappy with his forthrightness?
 The truth always makes the hearer feel good, doesn’t it?
 No, there is often a price to pay for openness between couples.
 The price is acceptance of one another as we really are, with all our differences.

 “So I suppose you’ll forget me after we break up?”
 I said.

-In fact, Scott rarely talked about his past, other than a few incidents from childhood.
+In fact, he rarely talked about his past, other than a few incidents from childhood.
 I asked him why he had so few memories to share.
 “When I want to forget something and not think about it anymore,” he said, “I imagine the place where it happened and push it further and further away in my mind until it’s engulfed in blackness.”

 I could not understand why a man would purposely forget an experience that he could learn from, no matter how painful it was.
 If a man reinvents his past to fit the situation, his girlfriend will know he is not truly open.
 Systematic forgetfulness conflicts with genuine openness.